heyjiawei/learnInPublic/npm.md

 - This cleans up the global link

 - If you switch branches, you will need to link your packages again

+# package.json files property

+- The optional files field is an array of file patterns
+- It describes the entries to be included when your package is installed as a dependency.
+- File patterns follow a similar syntax to .gitignore, but reversed in the sense that

+  - including a file, directory, or glob pattern (\_, `**`, and such) will make it so that file is included in the tarball when it’s packed
+  - Omitting the field will make it default to ["*"], which means it will include all files.

+- You can also provide a .npmignore file in the root of your package or in subdirectories, which will keep files from being included.
+- Files included with the “package.json#files” field cannot be excluded through .npmignore or .gitignore.
+- At the root of your package it will not override the “files” field, but in subdirectories it will.

+- The .npmignore file works just like a .gitignore.
+If there is a .gitignore file, and .npmignore is missing, .gitignore’s contents will be used instead.